-I have designed two facilitation methodologies: Book Sprints, and Collaborative Product Development
+I have designed two facilitation methodologies: Book Sprints, and the Cabbage Tree Method

 A Book Sprint brings together a group of experts to produce a finished book in 3 to 5 days.
 No advance preparation by participants is required—the group is guided by a skilled facilitator, from zero to published book.
 (This includes written content, illustration, and design.)
 The content of the finished book is high quality and is often made available immediately at the end of the sprint in all major digital formats and print-on-demand.

 Book Sprints Ltd is the company I established to facilitate Book Sprints.
 The company has worked with many clients to produce a wide variety of content, including corporate documentation, government policy, oil industry training materials, textbooks, handbooks, white papers, academic articles, and even fiction!
 Clients include Cisco, Dell, F5, Google, USAID, UNECA, The World Bank, IDEA, GIZ, Open Oil, Transparency International, Columbia Vale Center, Heinrich Böll Stiftung Nigeria, OpenStack, Free Software Foundation, Mozilla, PLOS, JISC CETIS, BCcampus, Times Up, and many others.

 The facilitator governs the process, manages the group dynamics, mediates disagreement, and imposes the unalterable deadline for the finished book.
 Although the facilitator is a member of the group, the facilitator never takes part in actual writing, nor does he or she weigh in with opinions about the content.
 Instead, the facilitator enables an environment in which the group can collaborate creatively and purposefully.
 The aim is to make sure that all participants collaborate in sharing their ideas and shaping the development of the book.
 Using a light-touch approach and taking care to accommodate different personalities and styles, the facilitator leads the group through different stages of the book’s development, from conception to production, through to completion.